 How to Submit Your Data

-Using the Admitted Class Evaluation Service™ , the College Board's free and secure online validity study service, study participants will submit a file with first-time, first-year students that began at your institution in fall 2017, including student information for matching and college performance data.
+Using the Admitted Class Evaluation Service™, the College Board's free and secure online validity study service, study participants will submit a file with first-time, first-year students that began at your institution in fall 2018, including student information for matching and college performance data.
 There must be at least 250 students in that entering class (and at least 75 SAT takers) to participate.
-The submission of the data file will take place between May 1 and July 31, 2018.
+The submission of the data file will take place between October 1 and October 31, 2019.

 How We Keep Your Data Secure